What Is the Army BEAR Program?

 - 82nd Airborne.
 Airborne qualified soldiers assigned to the 82d Airborne Division who possess a MOS that is listed as balanced (N/N) or short (Y/N) in current PERSCOM In/Out Call message, but is over-strength/balanced (N/Y) within the 82d Airborne Division, may apply for retraining into a BEAR Program MOS provided the MOS selected is authorized, and a valid requisition exists in the 82d Airborne Division.
 Upon successful completion of training, the soldier will return to the 82d Airborne Division to work in the new PMOS.

 Soldiers, other than initial term soldiers, must not have been alerted for reassignment at the time application is received at PERSCOM.
-First-term soldiers can apply for the BEAR program, even if they have been notified of pending assignment.
+First-term soldiers can apply for the BEAR program, even if they have been notified of a pending assignment.